Jupyter Notebooks

 If the chart instance is the last statement of a notebook cell, it will get rendered automatically.

-// If last line, will get plotted
+// If the statement is on the last line, the chart will get plotted

 // Plot the correlation matrix over different timeframes